 \subsection{Organization}

-In Section 2, we show a fundamental formula that represents $\Pr[X_{\rm MAX}\le x]$ by $n-|T(G)|$ repetitions of definite integrals.
-In Section 3, we show our approximation algorithm for the volume of $K_G(\Vec{a},x)$.
+Section 2 shows a fundamental formula representing $\Pr[X_{\rm MAX}\le x]$ by $n-|\Term{G}|$ repetitions of definite integrals.
+In Section 3, we describe our approximation algorithm for the volume of $K_G(\Vec{a},x)$.
 Then, we prove the approximation ratio and the running time so that our algorithm is an FPTAS.
-In Section 4, we show the cases where the edge lengths obey other distributions.
-There, we present an exact $((6k+4)mn)^{O(k)}$-time algorithm for the case where edge lengths obey the standard exponential distribution.
-Then, we prove that, in case we assume abstract distributions for the edge lengths satisfying certain conditions, the problem of computing $\Pr[X_{\rm MAX}\le x]$ is fixed parameter tractable if we choose $k, x$ and the additive error $\epsilon'$ as the parameters.
-Section 5 concludes this paper.
+Section 4 shows the cases where the edge lengths follow other distributions.
+There, we present an exact $((4k+2)mn)^{O(k)}$-time algorithm for the case where edge lengths follow the standard exponential distribution.
+Finally, we show another result assuming abstract distributions for the edge lengths satisfying certain conditions.
+We prove that computing $\Pr[X_{\rm MAX}\le x]$ is a fixed parameter tractable problem if $k$, $\epsilon'$, and $x$ are the parameters.